-During the past five years, Mr. Bombardier has been acting as the founder and President of Imaginactive.
-Between 2018 and 2019, he also worked as senior consultant for the International Civil Aviation Organization (ICAO) (a specialized agency of the United Nations).
+Mr. Bombardier is a corporate director.
+For over twenty years, he has served as President for Gestion Charles Bombardier as well as other private Canadian companies.
+Between 2018 and 2019, he also worked as senior consultant for the International Civil Aviation Organization (ICAO).
 In addition, since November 2016, Mr. Bombardier is conducting research at the Université de Sherbrooke, where he develops neurofeedback systems applied to new product development.
 Mr. Bombardier is a Canadian engineer and holds a Bachelor's and a Master's of science degrees from the École de Technologie Supérieure and a certificate in board governance from Université Laval.
 He is a member of the board of directors of Bombardier Inc.

-Board/Committee Membership Attendance Other Public Board Mem bership Board of Directors 4/4 Entity Bombardier Inc. Since 2019 Total: 100% Value of Total Compe nsation Received as Dire ector (3)
+Board/Committee Membership Attendance Other Public Board M lembership Board of Directors 6/6 Entity Since Investment and Risk Committee 5/5 Bombardier Inc. 2019 Total: 100% Value of Total Compensation Received as Director (2) Fiscal 2022: \$204,075

-Securities Held as of January 31, 2021
+Securities Held as of January 31, 2022